dankoknad/redux-todo/README.md

 ## Redux Todo list

-This is imho more readable and undersandable example.
+This is IMHO more readable and undersandable example than [official](https://github.com/reactjs/redux/tree/master/examples/todos).
 Some confusing parts like this [`todo` constant](https://github.com/reactjs/redux/blob/master/examples/todos/src/reducers/todos.js#L1-L21) has been removed.
 Basicaly, it was helper method which looks like a reducer - but it is not.
 It is function which is passed to the `todos` reducer.
+Yeah, it gets `state` and `action` as parameters like reducer should - but still, `todo` constant is not a reducer.

 Now, instead of
 ```js